Batch and multi-order picking

 Tasks selected

-Before picking begins, a preview is presented, including the load units that may be required for the task.
-The app suggests a number of load units to provide an indicator for planning the pick run.
+Before picking begins, the system presents a preview, including the load units that may be required.
+The application suggests a number of load units to assist with planning the pick run.

-Once assigned, the load unit ID will be (partially) displayed.
+Once assigned, the ID of the load unit is partially displayed.

 Assigning load units by scan

-When the user picks the first item, they are prompted to either scan a new load unit or assign it manually.
+When a user picks the first item, the system prompts for a new load unit to be scanned or assigned manually.

 Assigning load units manually

-The user can enter a load unit ID consisting of 4 characters.
+The user can enter a load unit ID that is 4 characters long.

-If load unit types are defined, the user is also prompted to provide this information.
+If load unit types are defined, the system also prompts the user to provide this information.

-Once completed, the assignment of the picked item to the load unit is finalized, and the subsequent process proceeds identically to the load unit scan process.
+Once this step is complete, the item is assigned to the load unit, and the process continues in the same way as the load unit scan process.

-When picking an item that belongs to a picking task (customer) already assigned to a load unit, that specific load unit will be recommended for scanning or manual assignment.
+When picking an item for a task (customer) that already has an assigned load unit, the system recommends that specific load unit for scanning or manual assignment.

-If the load unit is not suitable or is already full, the user can scan another new load unit to assign the item automatically.
+If the recommended load unit is not suitable or is full, the user can scan a different, new load unit to assign the item automatically.

-This new load unit will then become the recommended load unit for this picking task (customer).
+This new load unit then becomes the recommended one for any subsequent items in that same picking task (customer).

 Last updated